zobnin/aiolauncher_scripts/README.md

 * `apps:show_edit_dialog(package)` - shows edit dialog of the application;
 * `apps:categories()` - returns a table of category tables.

-The format of the apps table:
+The format of the app table:

 ```
 `pkg` - name of the app package (if it is cloned app or Android for Work app package name will also contain user id, like that: `com.example.app:123`);